ststolz/Peer-Grading-Tool/privacy_policy.md

+# Permissions needed by the add-on Peer-Grading Tool

+Read here why the script needs following permissions.
+It will not collect any user data!

+## View and manage your spreadsheets in Google Drive

+This permission is needed so that the add-on can modify the spreadsheet it is installed to, to do his work.
+The only function which needs access to other spreadsheets is to load the default template into your spreadsheet.
+The script will not access any data of other sheets!

+## Display and run third-party web content in prompts and sidebars inside Google applications

+This is only needed to offer you a functional sidebar.

 # Privacy Policy

 Stefan Stolz built the Peer-Grading Tool app as an Open Source app.
 This SERVICE is provided by Stefan Stolz at no cost and is intended for use as is.